CarbonLDP/carbonldp-js-sdk/doc/README.md

 **Extends:** [Carbon.AbstractContext](#Carbon-AbstractContext)

-> Class that represents a Carbon Application.
-It centers the scope of several services (Carbon.Auth, Carbon.Resources, etc.) into the Application's scope.
+> Class that represents de scope of a CarbonLDP Application.

 #### <a name="Carbon-App-Context-Constructor" />Constructor